blackfist/iptools/README.md

 - `to_integer/1` - convert IP address string to integer.
 - `is_between?/3` - checks if the first IP address is between the next two addresses (inclusive).
+- `parse_ipv4_address/1` - converts IP address to tuple for use with Erlang functions, e.g. :gen_tcp

 There are also some functions for manipulating subnet masks.